qoomon/gradle-git-versioning-plugin/README.md

     - `considerTagsOnBranches` By default, tags pointing at current commit will be ignored if HEAD is attached to a branch.
       - If this option is `true` tags will always be taken into account.
-      - ⚠️ This feature can lead to performance issue on projects with a lot of tags.
         <br><br>

     - `branch(pattern)`/`tag(pattern)` specific ref patch definition.